Skip to main content

 docker-compose build php-fpm

-For more details about the PHP base image, visit the official PHP docker images.
+For details on the underlying base image, see the official PHP Docker images.

 docker-compose build workspace